Yateng198/WSExercise/README.md

 In the pom file you will find the groupId and version control settings, there is also junit dependency and addClassPath plugin as well.
 </p>
 When users runing this application in command line, should following the score they want to check.<br/>
-For example:
+For example:<br />
-java -jar PassingScoreAPI-1.0-SNAPSHOT.jar 9
+java -jar PassingScoreAPI-1.0-SNAPSHOT.jar 9 <br />

+With this command, will run the application and returning a "False" as the result.<br />

+And with this line of command:<br />
+java -jar PassingScoreAPI-1.0-SNAPSHOT.jar 5 <br />
+You will get a "True" as the result.